-Figure 5.72 - Loopback Test
+Figure 5.69 - Loopback Test

-Ping Test

-Ping Test function is a tool for detecting whether or not the target device is making a connection through the ICMP protocol which submits report messages.
+Function name: Ping Test Function description: Ping Test function is a tool for detecting whether or not the target device is making a connection through the ICMP protocol which submits report messages.
 The switch provides Ping Test function to let you know whether the target device is available or not.
 You can simply fill in a known IP address and then click Ping.
 After a few seconds, the switch will report to the pinged device the result of the Ping.